CameronBrooks11/L-System-SCAD/README.md

 ## Acknowledgent

 This is an extension and modularized version of [L-system OpenSCAD Library by Hans Loeblich](https://gist.github.com/thehans/a1494db8046a58832e2ebb10a5908a66).
 I would like to express my gratitude to Hans for his invaluable contributions to the OpenSCAD community which have been instrumental in shaping many of my own libraries and designs in OpenSCAD.
+Also to [tecnoloxia](https://github.com/tecnoloxia) who contributed lots of examples through their 100hex project.